fuzzmonkey/data-services/README.md

 * Market changes (e.g latest tote prices, pool totals)
 * Competitor Finish positions
 * Market payouts (e.g tote pool results + payouts)

+The push API documentation gives more details on the types of notifications available as well as their contents.